 Coming Soon to these retailers : Chapters/Indigo

-n my working life, I am an intellectual property lawyer with a particular interest in trade-marks and brand management.
-I am “of counsel” to US law firm Symbus Law Group, where I serve US clients with trade-mark interests in Canada.
+n my working life, I am a corporate and intellectual property lawyer, helping people protect their ideas and find sensible ways to do business.
+I have practised law since 1993 and earned a Master's Degree in intellectual property law in 2001.
+I am “of counsel” to US law firm Symbus Law Group where I serve US clients with trade-mark interests in Canada and have access to an experienced legal counsel in the US.
 I work with businesses of all sizes including companies working in national and international markets, as well as municipal governments, educational institutions and not-for-profit organizations.
-I have also assisted litigation counsel as an intellectual property consultant in cases at all levels including the Supreme Court of Canada and the appellate courts of other provinces.click

 "The best part of my business is